Home IIT JEE What is a Good NTA Score in JEE Main 2026?

 Conclusion

-Therefore with the above given write up it is quite clear that the good marks for the JEE Mains exams depend on the candidate to candidate and what college they want to pursue engineering from.
-If you want to get admission to the IITs then you must clear the Advanced exam with an excellent score but before that work towards JEE Mains exam because it is only by cracking this exam that you will be eligible to appear for the JEE Advanced.
+Therefore with the above given write-up it is quite clear that the good marks for the JEE Mains exams depend on the candidate to candidate and what college they want to pursue engineering from.
+If you want to get admission to the IITs then you must clear the Advanced exam with an excellent score but before that work towards the JEE Mains exam because it is only by cracking this exam that you will be eligible to appear for the JEE Advanced.

 It might seem difficult for now but would be so much easier once you begin your preparation with the right amount of dedication and hard work.

-Frequently Asked Questions (FAQs) – What is a good NTA score in JEE Main 2024?
+Frequently Asked Questions (FAQs) – What is a good NTA score in JEE Main 2026?

 Q1.
 How many hours one should study to clear the JEE exam?